 In simple terms, a strategy is just a plan of action to achieve a desired goal, or multiple goals.
 For example, your overarching goal might be to generate 25% more leads via your website this year than you drove last year.

-Now depending on the scale of your business, your digital marketing strategy might involve multiple goals and a lot of moving parts, but coming back to this simple way of thinking about strategy can help you stay focused on meeting those objectives.
+Depending on the scale of your business, your digital marketing strategy might involve multiple goals and a lot of moving parts, but coming back to this simple way of thinking about strategy can help you stay focused on meeting those objectives.

 What is a Digital Marketing Campaign?